#224-229: Whole Bunch o’ Bungalow Courts, pt. 4 (Pasadena)

 #535, the first unit built

 Original owner T.G.
 Grabham commissioned architect G.W.
 Tombleson to build the two southernmost units in 1922, the same year that Tombleson’s Kosy Knook Court was completed.
 Contractors Whitescarver & Pieton are listed on the building permit for both of those initial units, plus a third one, finished in 1923 without an architect.
 Finally in 1925 the northeast unit was built, with Joseph G. Roth listed as contractor, and again no architect.
 It’s possible that the third and fourth units were designed by their contractors, based on the first two.
-But there’s another intriguing explanation, proferred by the National Register application: two of the units closely resemble style 79 in a Pacific Ready Cut catalog printed in 1923, suggesting they may have been kit homes.
+But there’s another intriguing explanation, proffered by the National Register application: two of the units closely resemble style 79 in a Pacific Ready Cut catalog printed in 1923, suggesting they may have been kit homes.

 This court was dangerously close to demolition in the late 1970s.
 Rusnak Auto Group, one of the big luxury car dealers in Pasadena, had bought it along with a bunch of other properties in the “Lincoln Avenue triangle,” defined by Lincoln Avenue, Orange Grove Boulevard and the 210 freeway.
-Rusnak and a few other dealers wanted to build an 18-acre auto center devoted there, a plan that would have displaced over 100 families, mostly minorities and lower-income people, plus an elementary school and the Japanese Cultural Institute.
-As you can imagine, local homeowners and preservationists were none too happy this idea.
-Ultimately the plan fizzzed after the US Department of Housing and Urban Development rejected Pasadena’s request for $3 million in funding.
+Rusnak and a few other dealers wanted to build an 18-acre auto center there, a plan that would have displaced over 100 families, mostly minorities and lower-income people, plus an elementary school and the Japanese Cultural Institute.
+As you can imagine, local homeowners and preservationists were none too happy with this idea.
+Ultimately the plan fizzled after the US Department of Housing and Urban Development rejected Pasadena’s request for $3 million in funding.

 After visiting the Court at 533-549 North Lincoln Avenue, I had a long phone chat with its affable owner, Peggy Names.
 As it turns out, Names has personal connections to the art and architecture of early 20th century LA.
 When she was younger, Names lived above the garage of a craftsman home that her great-grandparents had built, on South Normandie.
 Her great aunt was Vivian Stringfield, a respected painter working in Pasadena in the early 1900s.